hofmeister/java-cheat-sheet/README.md

   private Integer myIntegerProperty; //Is null unless assigned a value

   //The constructor is called once when you create new instances.
-This is where you can do initialisation
+This is where you can do
-  //of properties.
-The constructor can take any arguments - like any other method.
+  //initialisation of properties.
+The constructor can take any arguments - like any other
+  //method.
   //You can not call the constructor after construction.
   // - The constructor is called when you do "new MyClass();" public MyClass() {